ankudinov/avd-workshop-may-2025/slides/avd-workshop.md

 > While the lab is starting... ⏲️ Let's discuss how to create your own AVD environment.

-`Quiz`: AVD / ATD / ACT / ACB / ABC - which one is not valid Arista abbreviation. 😄
+`Quiz`: AVD / ATD / ACT / ACB / ABC - which one is not a valid Arista abbreviation. 😄

 ---